 The flyer below uses best practices with the Recruitment Center template.
 Each number on the flyer image corresponds with an explanation of why strategies (e.g., text, photos and graphics) were used and what makes them effective

 Your audience can find more information on a study web page.
-You can create a listing on high-traffic UFHealth.org at no cost.
+Add your listing on high-traffic UFHealth.org at no cost.

 Summarize the study name.
 Think about how you describe your study on your informed consent.